-The UK National Atmospheric Emission Inventory (NAEI) and Greenhouse Gas Inventory (GHGI) are compiled by AEA on behalf of The Department for Environment Food and Rural Affairs, the Department for Energy and Climate Change, the Welsh Assembly Government, the Scottish Government and the Department of the Environment for Northern Ireland.
-This report describes the methodology used to compile spatially disaggregated emissions maps at a 1 km2 grid resolution under the NAEI system.
+The UK National Atmospheric Emission Inventory (NAEI) and Greenhouse Gas Inventory (GHGI) are compiled by Ricardo-AEA on behalf of The Department for Environment Food and Rural Affairs (Defra), the Department for Energy and Climate Change (DECC), the Welsh Assembly Government, the Scottish Government and the Department of the Environment for Northern Ireland.
+This report describes the methodology used to compile spatially disaggregated emissions maps at a 1x1 km grid resolution under the NAEI system.